Want to start a business in the Netherlands?

 The procedure of starting a Dutch company

 If you want to start a company in the Netherlands, it is not mandatory anymore to physically travel here.
-You and potential other shareholders can authorize us to act on your behalf.
-Other extra actions, like opening a bank account, may also be done remotely.
-The entire procedure can be completed in a very small timeframe if you so wish: only 48 hours.
+You and potential other shareholders can authorize our notary partner firm to act on your behalf.
+The entire procedure can be completed in a very small timeframe if you so wish: only 3-5 working days.
 This can only be achieved when all your documentation is complete and correct though.
 By far the largest amount of time is spent on the necessary verification of all documents, so please make sure you checked these well.
 When we have received all the forms, this is how we proceed:

 Step 1